dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

   unconditionally.
 It is a gift that is given on the basis of hope that the love will be returned.

+- two people bonded together by true love are ready to lose it at any moment because they know well what they have.
+  - free energy landscape produces stronger tendancies for individuals can bond that outweigh the forces acting to break them apart. (social valence)
+  - two people who are connected by strong love cherish their common past, present and future, such that the shared resonance in their memories and sentiments reveals one being traveling a common path of life, instead of two beings whose life paths frequently intersect without being brought into a union harmonious enough to (be continuous.)
+    - more important than whether some group is together or apart, understanding what motivates each individual's drive for union allows you to understand how events will impact each member's confidences that their bonds will remain unbroken. do the members know how the group's experience influences each member's expectations for cohesion? have the members established a consensus on which factors drive the group to be together and what can break them apart? how do they direct their creative energy to visualize the future or influence it? where do the members of a group focus their attention and allocate their energy? if the members begin dispersing their attention elsewhere without maintaining the minimum required for group consensus, they lack of awareness causes members to drift away (the body follows the head). if the members do not sustain the social-energy requirements of the group, then the mechanics that drive group cohension lose their power. again, members will begin drifting away, but for a different reason.

 ### (Similar Fields in Animals)

 - the distribution of chemical pheromones, which exhibit field effects